niceyeti/tutornetes/clusters/base_cluster/readme.md

     * `helm show chart bitnami/postgresql`

 Registries:
-This is complicated because of the pointers to registries in the charts, and the credentials handling involved.
+This is complicated because of the pointers to registries in the charts, and the credential handling involved.
 Registry and cluster names should be grepped since they often exist across yaml files and scripts.
 * See https://k3d.io/v5.0.3/usage/registries/
 * The simplest and best usage of a registry is to let k3d manage it, by using `cluster start/stop` instead of writing scripts to manage some registry.